nodename/vscode-hacker-typer/README.md

 | `HackerTyper: Cancel Recording` | Cmd+Shift+T C |

 NOTE!
 The only way to exit the recording state is by canceling or saving.
+(Save Macro does have an escape so you can choose not to save the macro.)

 ### Commands available in the PLAYBACK state